anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   This new component, the registrar-agent, acts as an agent of the registrar to trigger the pledge to generate requests for voucher and enrollment.
 These requests are than to be provided by the  registrar-agent to the registrar.
   This requires the definition of endpoints on the pledge to interact with.

-* The communication between the registrar-agent and the pledge MUST not rely on transport layer security (TLS) because the pledge does not have a that can easily be verified by {{RFC6125}} methods.
+* The communication between the registrar-agent and the pledge MUST NOT rely on transport layer security (TLS) because the pledge does not have certificate a that can easily be verified by {{RFC6125}} methods.
 It is also more difficult to use TLS over other technology stacks (e.g., BTLE).

 * The use authenticated self-contained objects provides a work around for both the TLS challenges, and the technology stack challenge.